exposit/katamoiran/_posts/2017-04-18-interpretive-actors.md

 <p id="mechanic" class="result">[Goals]<br>[Mild] to achieve success [my enemy] <br>[Driving] to deceive for personal gain [my hero]</p>

 These are her immediate goals, each given a degree of urgency and a possible actor hook.
-This is pretty easy to interpret -- she wants the villain to succeed but her immediate need is to deceive the hero.
+This is simple to interpret -- she wants the villain to succeed but her immediate need is to deceive the hero.
 About her true allegiance, likely.

 <p id="mechanic" class="oracle">[Focused] Actor acts in accordance with their current desire.</p>

-This is pretty much the last piece of the puzzle -- what's the actor going to do next?
+This is the last piece of the puzzle -- what's the actor going to do next?
 In this case, I ended up playing a bit before I figured out what her current desire was, and then she acted on it.

 And that's about it for my "standard" actor generation.
 Sometimes I'll generate up an age, too, if there's no compelling reason to fiat it.

-There are quite a few more tools in Pythia on the actor panel, all of which should (unless I failed at my documentation check or something) be documented pretty well in the help.
+There are quite a few more tools in Pythia on the actor panel, all of which should (unless I failed at my documentation check or something) be documented well in the help.
 But here's a few more I use a lot.

 Once things get going and I have more actors to work with, I'll start using the relationship generators.
 There's a "close" relationship button, useful for people who are in constant proximity or at least constantly affecting each other.

 <p id="mechanic" class="result">The first actor opposes every goal of the second actor and expresses this covertly and passively.</p>

-Pretty easy to decode.
+Easy to decode, huh?
 The first guy is secretly sabotaging the second's goals, but hasn't taken any real action yet.

 There's a specialized one for actor's feeling towards a group and one for more general relationships, where the target is a place or thing or abstract concept, or a close and complicated relationship isn't assumed or necessary.